Indiana Court Records

 How to Expunge Criminal Records in Indiana

-Under Indiana revised expungement law, expunged records are sealed and can only be accessed by court order or to a law enforcement officer.
-When the court approves an expungement, no part of the arrest, criminal charges, or court proceedings are retrievable by the general public.
-Parties who want to expunge criminal records are advised to file a petition at the specific county the case originated.
-Petitioners can seek advice from an attorney as a requestor cannot re-file or submit a new petition to expunge the same criminal case.
-Court staff will send notifications for any hearing and if the court rejects the request.
+Under the Indiana revised expungement law, expunged records are sealed and may only be accessed by court order or by a law enforcement officer.
+When the court approves an expungement, no part of the arrest, criminal charges, or court proceedings is retrievable by the general public.
+Parties who want to expunge criminal records are advised to file a petition in the specific county where the case originated.
+Petitioners may seek advice from an attorney as a requestor cannot re-file or submit a new petition to expunge the same criminal case.
+Court staff typically send notifications for any hearing, and if the court rejects the request.

 The prosecution attorney typically receives a copy of the expungement petition and other necessary documents supporting the sealing of records within 30 days.
 In the petition, the offender must provide evidence of moral and behavioral change in character as well as evidence of rehabilitation.
 Victims are notified and also allowed to respond.
-In several cases, the filing fee for a petition for expungement is $156 for most courts.
+In most cases, the filing fee for a petition for expungement is $156.
 However, the court may choose to reduce or waive this fee if the person is indigent.
 There are no filing fees for the expungement of an arrest record that did not lead to a conviction.
-Petitions to expunge criminal convictions are only granted once in a lifetime, so it is pertinent to have all convictions expunged at a go.
-Civil rights, including voting, firearm rights, and public office and jury service eligibility, will be restored upon expungement.
+Petitions to expunge criminal convictions are only granted once in a lifetime, so it is pertinent to have all convictions expunged at the same time.
+Civil rights, including the right to vote, firearm ownership, and eligibility for public office and jury service, are typically restored upon expungement.

 Do Sealed Records Show Up In Indiana Background Checks?

-No, sealed records do not show up on background checks in Indiana as the state expungement statutes prohibit the disclosure of sealed records on criminal background checks.
-While the sealed records will not appear if checked, law enforcement agencies and the court may still have access to such files.
+No, sealed records do not show up on background checks in Indiana, as the state expungement statutes prohibit the disclosure of sealed records on criminal background checks.
+While the sealed records typically do not appear if checked, law enforcement agencies and the court may still have access to such files.

-Who Can See Sealed Criminal Records in Indiana?
+Who may See Sealed Criminal Records in Indiana?

-Following the expungement laws, persons or agencies that can access sealed criminal records include:
+Following the expungement laws, persons or agencies that may access sealed criminal records include:

 - The police